David-Salazar/kafka-poc/README.md

 # Running instructions

 1. Put your own twitter authentication keys in the `twitter_oauth.ini` configuration file.
 2. `cd` into the folder containing the installation.
-Run the following commands in the terminal (once you have Apache Kafka installed in your system).
+Run the following commands in two terminals (once you have Apache Kafka installed in your system).
 These commands create the zookeeper and kafka servers in your local computer